All Episodes

 You're very welcome.

-Because it's I always feel it's a moral obligation to know what people have gone through.
+I wish everybody knew more about it because I always feel it's a moral obligation to know what people have gone through.

-Gulag a history.
+Gulag, a history.

 This has been a history hour.